ModelAtlasofTheEarth/model_template/README.md

 **Metadata fields**

-The following fields provide information and references for sources and processes that were used to create the dataset and an audit trail for modifications to the original data.
-Provide web references, DOIs, Github links, etc. on any of the components that went into the generation of the dataset.
-Please provide versioning wherever possible or relevant.
-Examples may include: software packages, programs of work, input datasets.
+The following fields provide information and references for sources and processes that were used to create the dataset.
+Provide software and computing details, versioning, web references, DOIs, Github links, input datasets etc. on any of the components and workflows that went into the generation of the dataset.

 Field | Value | Notes